kjvk/Used-Car-Pricing/README.md

 - Decide if any adjustments are needed in earlier phases (data understanding, preparation) based on the findings.
 - Summarize the findings and prepare to communicate them to the client.
 - When compared the results of Linear Vs XGBoost Regressors,XGB has performed better and provided the importanti features to consider while buying the used cars.
+## Deployment
+Finalize the XGBoost model and convert it to pickle file for prediction and inference.